alchemyplatform/aa-sdk/site/glossary/terms.md

 ## Entrypoint

-A standardized smart contract that acts as the primary gateway for processing user operations on the blockchain.
+A standardized smart contract that acts as the primary gateway for processing `UserOperation`s on the blockchain.
 It receives bundled user operations from Bundlers and verifies and executes these operations according to predefined rules, ensuring security and adherence to user-specified conditions.

 ## ERC-4337